GoogleChrome/web.dev/src/site/content/en/blog/blibli/index.md

 when compared to the old home page.

 <figure class="w-figure">
-{% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/bfL1ZGsRjv3QcbACnRGu.png", alt="A lightweight page that is three times faster than the old.", width="800", height="1422" %}
+{% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/bfL1ZGsRjv3QcbACnRGu.png", alt="A lightweight page that is three times faster than the old.", width="800", height="1422", params={w: '400' } %}
   <figcaption class="w-figcaption">
     A lightweight page that is three times faster than the old.
   </figcaption>